The best games like Rust will keep you on the edge of your seat as you never know what, or who may be lurking around the next corner.

 Table of ContentsShow

-Our first recommendation to Rust fans is the Viking-themed survival game Valheim, which released exclusively for PC in February 2021.
+Our first recommendation for games like Rust is the Viking-themed survival game Valheim, which was originally released for PC in 2021.

-In it, you play as one of Odin’s fallen warriors whose soul ends up in the tenth Norse world and must try to survive by gathering resources, building shelter, and exploring various biomes.
+In it, you assume control of one of Odin’s fallen warriors who drops into a Norse world and must survive by gathering resources, building shelter, and exploring biomes.

-The game features RPG-style progression as well as unique building mechanics that allow you to construct your own Viking longhouses and fill them with all sorts of furniture and defenses.
+The game features RPG progression as well as unique building mechanics that let you build your own Viking longhouses, furniture, and defenses.

-In it, you take control of a kid who accidentally gets shrunk down to the size of an ant after a failed science experiment.
+In it, you play as a kid who ends up shrunk down to the size of an ant after science-experiment-gone-wrong.

-Forced to try and survive in your own backyard, you’ll have to navigate tricky environments and keep a watchful eye for aggressive bugs such as spiders and ants.
+Forced to survive in your own backyard, you’ll have to navigate tricky environments and keep a watchful eye for aggressive bugs such as spiders and ants.

-Similar to Rust, one of your main objectives when getting started is to find a safe place to rest your head at night, a feat that’s easier said than done.
+Like Rust, one of your main objectives when getting started in Grounded is to find a safe place to sleep, which is much easier said than done.

 Subnautica: Below Zero

-Platforms: Windows, PS4, PS5, Xbox One, Xbox Series X/S, Switch
+Platforms: Windows, PS5, PS4, Xbox Series X/S, Xbox One, Nintendo Switch

-Speaking of perilous settings, Subnautica: Below Zero is an open-world survival game and follow-up to the original that sees you returning to Planet 4546B, an alien world covered almost entirely in water.
+Speaking of perilous settings, Subnautica: Below Zero is a follow-up to the hit open-world survival game and sees you returning to an alien world covered in water.

 7 Days to Die

-7 Days to Die is a zombie survival horror game that was originally released in Steam Early Access in 2013 and has been worked on ever since by developer The Fun Pimps.
+7 Days to Die is a zombie survival horror game that was originally released on Steam in 2013 and has been worked on ever since by developer The Fun Pimps.

 Though some fans might be anxious for updates to speed up, anyone coming from Rust will have a ton of fun and new content to explore in 7 Days’ current state.

-Gameplay combines elements of tower defense, RPG, and sandbox survival games with an emphasis on crafting tools and building shelter.
+Gameplay combines elements of tower defense, RPG, and sandbox survival games with an emphasis on crafting tools and building shelters.

-There’s also online PvP, though the main source of combat comes from zombie hordes that become increasingly harder to deal with the further you progress.
+There’s a PvP component but the main source of combat comes from fighting zombies that become increasingly difficult the further you progress.